mrc4tt/GameServerKernel/README.md

 **I don't have found fix with 25-32slots!** (16-11-2019)

+## Support:
+Post information/issues, if you have any problems on: [Create Issue](https://github.com/MikkelDK/GameServerKernel/issues/new)

 ## [config](https://raw.githubusercontent.com/MikkelDK/GameServerKernel/master/config) - Rename to  ".config" on your server, if you want to compile your own kernel!

 ## Rates / Script to gameserver: